viamrobotics/docs/docs/services/motion/_index.md

 [`MoveSingleComponent`](#movesinglecomponent) | Move a single component "manually."
 [`GetPose`](#getpose) | Get the current location and orientation of a component as a `Pose`.
 [`MoveOnMap`](#moveonmap) | Move a component to a `Pose` in respect to the origin of a [SLAM](/services/slam/) map.
-[`MoveOnGlobe`] | Move a component to a specific latitude and longitude, using a [Movement Sensor](/components/movement-sensor/) to determine the location.
+[`MoveOnGlobe`] | Move a component to a destination GPS point.
+Use a [Movement Sensor](/components/movement-sensor/) to measure the robot's GPS coordinates.

 {{% alert title="Tip" color="tip" %}}